 - In the last 12 months, experienced a hypoglycemic reaction resulting in:

-- o Seizure.
+- Seizure.

-- Loss of constious tess.
+- o Loss of consciousness.

-- Need of as is the from another person.
+- $\circ \quad \text{Need of assistance from another person}.$

-- Perio, or inclusive function that occurred without warning.
+- o Period of impaired cognitive function that occurred without warning.

 - In the last 5 years, had recurring (two or more) disqualifying hypoglycemic reactions (as described above).

 - Loss of position sensation.

-- Loss of pedal sensation.
+- · Loss of pedal sensation.

-- Resting tachycardia.
+- · Resting tachycardia.

 - Orthostatic hypotension.

 - Diagnosis of:

 - Peripheral neuropathy.

-- Proliferative retinopathy (e.g., unstable proliferative or non-proliferative).
+- o Proliferative retinopathy (e.g., unstable proliferative or non-proliferative).